Skip to article frontmatterSkip to article content

 });

-Reducers are used to summarize elevation, calculate mean NDVI, estimate disturbed area, and assess classification results.
+Reducers are used to calculate summary statistics, mean NDVI, disturbed area, and accuracy metrics.

 Display a layer